ESouler/TestClone/README.md

-# TestClone
+# DotFilesConfig
-## This repo is where i will test and learn GIT command line and GitHub as well
+##  Repository where will be stored program interface configuration